swsnu/osspr2021/doc/Project0.md

 ## Introduction

 Project 0 will get you started with Linux kernel development.
-The project is consisted of two parts: 1) understanding how to build the kernel from its source code and boot the QEMU emulator, and 2) implementing a very simple system call.
+The project consists of two parts: 1) understanding how to build the kernel from its source code and boot the QEMU emulator, and 2) implementing a very simple system call.
 After this project, you will get ready to dive into the kernel world!

 This is an individual project.
 Read this document carefully and follow the instructions.
 Setting up the environment may not be a trivial task, so we suggest that you start early.
-For project 0 only, you will submit a screenshot of your terminal and submit via email ([osspr2021@gmail.com](mailto:osspr2021@gmail.com)).
+For project 0 only, you will submit a screenshot of your terminal via email ([osspr2021@gmail.com](mailto:osspr2021@gmail.com)).

 ## Development Environment

 To build the kernel, you should setup the development environment.
-We strongly recommend you to work on native Ubuntu 20.04 instead of other operating systems such as Windows or MacOS.
-If you report issues on non-Ubuntu systems, the TAs will NOT actively help you resolve it.
-You can install Ubuntu side-by-side with an existing OS on your machine (See the official [installation guide](https://help.ubuntu.com/lts/installation-guide/amd64/index.html) and the [Windows dual-booting guide](https://help.ubuntu.com/community/WindowsDualBoot)).
+We strongly recommend you to work on native Ubuntu 18.04 or 20.04 instead of other operating systems such as Windows or macOS.
+If you have troubles with on non-Ubuntu systems, the TAs CANNOT actively help you resolve it.
+You can install Ubuntu side-by-side with the existing OS on your machine (See the official [installation guide](https://help.ubuntu.com/lts/installation-guide/amd64/index.html) and the [Windows dual-booting guide](https://help.ubuntu.com/community/WindowsDualBoot)).

 ### Setup on Ubuntu 20.04